 As a Dutchie living in England and a lover of travelling, planes are like buses to me.
 I fly at least eight times a year; sometimes even more.
-This includes visiting my hometown in the Netherlands, going back to my home in Manchester and holiday.
+This includes visiting my hometown in the Netherlands, going back to my home in Manchester and holidays.

 It’s been getting slightly better though.
 It’s a slow process and I don’t know if I’ll ever get over my fears completely, but these are the things that help me.